zluo16/object-relations-assessment-final-web-051517/README.md

 + Movie#ratings
   + returns an array of all ratings for that movie
 + Movie#viewers
-  + should return all of the customers who have left ratings for that movie.
+  + should return all of the viewers who have left ratings for that movie.